nw93929/DS6021-Project/README.md

 Please do not put any non dashboard files in that directory.

 ## Data Cleaning and EDA
-Scripts for cleaning and doing Exploratory Data Analysis is located in this folder.
+Scripts for pulling and cleaning data and executing exploratory data analysis are located in this folder.

 ## Data
-Contains the raw and cleaned data within this folder.
-The raw data is sourced from 2 sources.
+The raw and cleaned data utilized in the models are located in this folder.
+Please view the ReadMe in this folder for details regarding the sources and specifics of the data.

 ## Modeling
-Contains scripts for creating various predictive models
+Contains scripts for generating the following models for both Pitchers and Batters.

+1. Linear Regression
+2. Logistic Regression
+3. KNN
+4. KMeans
+5. PCA

 ## Final Presentation
 Access the final presentation for this project [here](https://docs.google.com/presentation/d/1sAUolE4szf1zlqkt2Uhf214bI3dsnUf1DcD1E-f3liA/edit?usp=sharing)